Luna Lapin and Chums

 Foxy II was stitched while on holiday in Sicily.
 Then back home the start of making the outfit.
 First the pleather knee high boots (pattern from the Austen set).
 They were sooooo fiddly with many strong words being muttered and took two attempts to get them somewhere near usable...
 Then a proper sort out of pattern pieces from various CoolCrafting books and cutting out so I could have a clear run at making the clothes.
 Whoooohoooo!
 Mr Fox has a lawn tunic (Hamish's Thespian Tunic), that was nice and easy, and next the jodhpur style breeches (adapted from Alfie's Jeans), another quick sew.
 The yellow waistcoat (another of Alfie's patterns) was next, and finally the red tail coat (adapted from the Jane Austen set) which took quite a bit of time to do.
 The waistcoat and tailcoat are fully lined, and with proper buttonholes, so look extra special.
 I'm really pleased he is finished and I think Mr Reynard Foxy looks verrrrry spiffing.
 I thought I was done when Mr Hubbykins said "Shouldn't he have a top hat?" arrrrhhhhh How do I make one of those????
 Cardboard circles and a tube covered with felt of course!!

 My sister-in-law also wanted a lady fox as companion to Reynard.
 In January 2025, Victoria Vixen was completed, as a surprise birthday present.
-Her outfit comprises the Twirling dress in a delicate rose and floral fabric trimmed with lace at the hem, she has matching shorts in the same fabric.
-She has a scarlet velvet Opera Coat (from Freya's wardrobe), lined with the same floral fabric and trimed with lace at the hem.
+Her outfit comprises the Twirling Dress in a delicate rose and floral fabric trimmed with lace at the hem, she has matching shorts in the same fabric.
+She has a scarlet velvet Opera Coat (from Freya's wardrobe), lined with the same floral fabric and trimmed with lace at the hem.
 The outfit is completed with a pair of scarlet felt shoes.
 I am quite a convert to making proper buttonholes on coats and jackets now, and have used them on the shoulder tabs of the twirling dress.

 Reynard was completed in October 2024.
 Here he is in his Master of the hounds outfit, followed by Victoria Vixen in her stunning evening outfit.: